-NOTE: FULL-TIME STUDENTS WORKING AT MILLERSVILLE UNIVERSITY, WHILE CLASSES ARE IN SESSION, MAY BE EXEMPT FROM THIS 7.65% TAX!
+NOTE: STUDENTS WORKING AT MILLERSVILLE UNIVERSITY, WHILE CLASSES ARE IN SESSION, MAY BE EXEMPT FROM THIS 7.65% TAX!

 Exempt students: International students working under an F-1 visa are exempt from FICA taxes since they are ineligible to collect Social Security/Medicare benefits.

 The State System of Higher Education calculates your biweekly Federal Withholding Tax using the percentage method.
 Using this method, the amount withheld from your pay is taken from a table issued by the IRS each year which takes into account your marital status (single or married), your biweekly pay schedule, gross wages, and the number of withholding allowances claimed on your Form W-4.